Multi-Agent Reinforcement Learning for Network Load Balancing in Data Center: Implementation

-\textbf{Baselines.} In experiments, the QMIX-based MARL (RLB-QMIX) is evaluated and compared against other methods, namely I-SAC, single-agent SAC (S-SAC), and heuristic methods including Equal-Cost Multi-Path (ECMP)~\cite{silkroad2017}, Weighted-Cost Multi-Path (WCMP)~\cite{maglev}, active WCMP (AWCMP)~\cite{spotlight2018}, Local Shotest Queue (LSQ)~\cite{twf2020}, and SED.
+In experimental evaluations, the QMIX-based MARL (RLB-QMIX) is evaluated and compared against other methods, namely independent SAC (I-SAC) agents, single-agent SAC (S-SAC), and SOTA heuristic methods including Equal-Cost Multi-Path (ECMP)~\cite{silkroad2017}, Weighted-Cost Multi-Path (WCMP)~\cite{maglev}, active WCMP (AWCMP)~\cite{spotlight2018}, Local Shotest Queue (LSQ)~\cite{twf2020}, and SED.
 Among these heuristics, WCMP and SED configure server weights proportional to their provisioned CPU power.
-For I-SAC, each load balancer has an individual SAC agent with local observations, following the independent learning manner as introduced in Section~\ref{sec:marl}.
-For S-SAC, a single LB agent is deployed to process all the workloads, with a SAC algorithm for training.
+AWCMP relies on TCP channels to periodically probe server resource utilisation information (number of busy Apache threads) to update server load state estimation and recompute server weights.
+For I-SAC, each LB node has an independent SAC agent with local observations.
+There is no communication among LB agents.
+Each LB agent follows the independent learning procedure as introduced in Section~\ref{sec:marl}.
+For S-SAC, a single LB node is deployed to distribute and balance all the workloads across the server cluster.
+This single LB agent has global observation on system states and it is trained using a SAC algorithm.
+The original SAC algorithm works for continuous action spaces only.
+Modifications are made based on~\cite{christodoulou2019soft} to support discrete action space.